 Shanmuga Kani had experience working with a commercial test kit for bacterial pathogens, and he and Wu felt they could adapt the concept to test for COVID-19.
 As their research nears its completion, they’re confident that they can develop a point-of-care kit much like a home-pregnancy test kit that will make testing for COVID-19 faster, easier, and less expensive.

 GIDI’s help in developing a partnership with the UVA Hospital System will be crucial in making the kit ready for commercial use.

 Addressing COVID-19’s Mental Health Impacts

-While the virus has taken a physical toll on hundreds of thousands of people around the world, it has also had an impact on the emotional health of many more.
-Faculty and researchers in the College of Arts & Sciences are also looking at its impact on our minds and our behavior.
+While the virus has taken a physical toll on millions of people around the world, many are dealing with its impact on their minds and their behavior, so faculty and researchers in the College of Arts & Sciences are also looking at how the pandemic is affecting mental health.

 According to Bethany Teachman, a professor in the Department of Psychology, “Close to a third of the population will struggle with anxiety at some point in their lifetime, but right now with the extra stresses that are added because of the coronavirus, rates are really going through the roof.”

 Teachman took advantage of GIDI’s help in securing a grant quickly to develop a means to deliver care to people using technology.
 The grant allowed Teachman to offer an anxiety-reduction program called MindTrails (mindtrails.virginia.edu) to participants whose progress will be tracked over time.

 As the global pandemic brings with it a host of mental-health challenges, psychology professors Seanna Leath (left) and Bethany Teachman (right) are working to address its impact on vulnerable populations and those struggling with anxiety.

 “We think it’s going to be really important to understand how people can use good coping strategies now to make it more likely that they won’t have enduring anxiety going forward,” Teachman said.